jreisinger/docs/data/notes/go/why.md

 ## Cloud native language

 * first class support on all cloud providers
-* designed for conatiners, small footprint, fast tests and builds
+* designed for containers, small footprint, fast tests and builds
-* > 75% of projects in CNCF are written in Go (including Docker and Kubernetes)
+* 75% of projects in CNCF are written in Go (including Docker and Kubernetes)
 * low resource use, instant startup times => ideal for event driven/serverless

 You can build performant and secure APIs using just Go standard library (including production ready web server).